mjohnson518/meridian/README.md

 Meridian provides turnkey infrastructure for launching compliant stablecoins backed by sovereign bonds and fiat reserves.
 Unlike competitors who focus exclusively on USD, Meridian enables the 99% of the market that's currently underserved: non-USD currencies.

+## 🌍 Why Meridian Exists

+**The Problem:** Today's stablecoin infrastructure is USD-centric.
+Circle, Tether, and Stripe/Bridge focus almost exclusively on USD-backed stablecoins, leaving 195+ countries and their currencies underserved.
+Banks and fintechs in Europe, Latin America, Asia, and Africa face an 18-month DIY journey to launch a compliant EUR, GBP, or JPY stablecoin—requiring blockchain expertise, regulatory navigation, and oracle integration they don't have.

+**The Opportunity:** 99% of the world's population uses non-USD currencies.
+The EUR, CNY, JPY, GBP, and INR represent $100+ trillion in annual transaction volume.
+Yet these markets lack the stablecoin infrastructure that USD enjoys.
+Meridian democratizes stablecoin issuance for the global majority.

+**The Solution:** Meridian is "Stripe for Multi-Currency Stablecoins"—turnkey infrastructure that enables any institution to launch a compliant, multi-currency stablecoin in 30 days instead of 18 months.
+We provide the smart contracts, oracle integration, compliance modules, and regulatory templates so banks can focus on their customers, not blockchain plumbing.

+**The Impact:** By making multi-currency stablecoins accessible, Meridian unlocks:
+- **Cross-border payments** with local currency stablecoins (no USD intermediary)
+- **Emerging market access** to blockchain finance (BRL, INR, MXN stablecoins)
+- **Corporate treasury tools** with custom multi-currency baskets for FX hedging
+- **Financial inclusion** for the 1.4 billion people in non-USD economies

 ## 🎯 Product Vision

 Launch compliant stablecoins in **30 days** vs. 18 months DIY: